CartoDB/workflows-extension-a5/components/a5_celltoboundary/doc/README.md

 ## Usage Notes

-- The cell identifiers should be valid A5 cell values
+- The cell identifiers should be valid A5 cell values in string format
 - The boundary coordinates are returned as JSON strings for easy parsing
 - Invalid cell identifiers will return null values
-- The function handles both numeric and string representations of cell identifiers
+- The function uses hardcoded options: closedRing=true and segments='auto'